 - 1/2 teaspoon ground cumin

-Pour the mix into a small glass or plastic container, seal tightly and store in a cool, dry place.
-Makes the equivalent of 3 packets of commercial or purchased Fajita Seasoning Mix.
+- Pour the mix into a small glass or plastic container, seal tightly, and store in a cool, dry place until ready to use.

 |Nutritional Guidelines (per serving)|